hb9kns/NEMO/NEMO/static/howtos/users.md

 The [reservation Calendar][calendar] consists of two panes.
-The left pane lists the available tools or permits to see past usage, the right pane shows a calendar view into reservations and outage notifications.
+The left pane lists the available tools or permits to see past usage, the right pane shows a calendar view into reservations, usage and outage notifications.
+The left pane also provides a link for displaying one's own reservations.

 ### Tool pane